 In the center of the Express window a big TV screen is displayed where you can preview the look of your menu.
 To control what scenes are displayed on the menu you have to open the video edit screen where youíll be able to reorganize chapters by merging, fractioning or removing scenes.
 You can even choose which thumbnail will represent a clip in the menu.
 If you dig a little in the settings offered by Express youíll be able to change the way scenes are automatically created, which can be useful if you donít want the program to split one long footage into hundreds of small scenes.
 The edit panel obviously provides a preview screen where you can preview (in real time) the result of the output, however it also offers a small representation of your CD/DVD disc showing how much space will be used by the current video.

 Once youíve set up your scenes you can test and watch the DVD, in real time, from the TV screen of the program.
 To do so you have to use the virtual remote offered by the software.
-This remote is the exact replica of a real DVD remote so that you may test the multimedia abilities of your disc accurately, using the most common controls.
+This remote is the exact Imitation Watch of a real DVD remote so that you may test the multimedia abilities of your disc accurately, using the most common controls.
 Note that Pinnacle Express lets you save your current project so you can modify it later, if needed.

 Pinnacle Express sounds great, and it does, you have to remember itís only a